Muu-/Unity3D-2D-Tools/Assets/2DTools/Readme.txt

 --------------Usage and notes------------------
-See comment header in UVAnimation.cs for script usage.

-Example texture shows where different sprites should be painted inside the texture.
+Please note:
+- Best used with tiled animation and sprites

-Please note the script only support animaton frames on the same line.
+- The script only support animaton frames on the same line.
+- Example scene, texture and it's relative material can be safely deleted.

 --------------Changelog------------------------
 Version 0.02
 	-Added SetPxAnimation()